soumadip-dev/JS-React-notes/scope.md

 - **Hoisting with `Function Expressions`:**

-If a function expression is created using `const` or `let`, the function will not be hoisted.
-If a function expression is created using `var`, it will be hoisted but will store `undefined`.
-If you try to call the function before its definition, it will throw an error, stating that the function is `not a function`, because the code attempts to call `undefined()`.
+If a function expression is created using `const` or `let`, the function itself is not available before its declaration because the variable is hoisted but remains in the **Temporal Dead Zone** (TDZ).
+If a function expression is created using `var`, it is hoisted but initialized with `undefined`.
+If you try to call the function before its definition, it will throw a `TypeError`, stating that the function is `not a function`, because the code attempts to call `undefined()`.

+---
+---